bklementz/563-Final-Project/notebook-log.md

 # Alignment (Two Methods)
 As sequences were provided already aligned, for the purposes of reproducing this step, alignment files were manually edited and all gaps removed from each sequence.

-Edited sequences for 16S, 18S, 28S, COI, and H3 have been moved to the "Sequences-for-Alignment_Edited" in the "data" subfolder.
+Edited sequences for 16S, 18S, 28S, COI, and H3 have been moved to the "Sequences-for-Alignment_Edited" in the ./data_clean subfolder.

 ## Mafft
+### Installation
+Mafft installed via this link: <https://mafft.cbrc.jp/alignment/software/macstandard.html> and selecting the mafft-7.490-signed.pkg
+Upon download, I simply opened the .pkg file and followed the installer's instructions
 ### Description
 Offers various multiple alignment strategies
 1. FFT-NS-1, FFT-NS-2 (Progressive Methods)